What are the Types of Cinnamon?

 2. Cassia Cinnamon

-Characteristics Cassia cinnamon comes from the Cinnamomum cassia tree, primarily grown in China.
+Characteristics: Cassia cinnamon comes from the Cinnamomum cassia tree, mostly grown in China.
 It has a thick, hard bark and a dark reddish-brown color.

-Taste Profile Cassia cinnamon has a strong, spicy flavor with a hint of bitterness, making it a popular choice for savory dishes and baked goods.
+Taste Profile: Cassia cinnamon has a strong, spicy flavor with a hint of bitterness, making it a popular choice for savory dishes and baked goods.
+But, not ideal for beverages.

-Health Benefits While Cassia cinnamon shares similar health benefits with Ceylon, it’s extremely higher coumarin content means it should be consumed in moderation.
-(Not healthy for daily use)
+Health Benefits: While Cassia cinnamon shares similar health benefits with Ceylon, it has an extremely higher coumarin content making it not healthy for daily use.

 Cassia Cinnamon